 - 1.3.
 What additional mechanisms, if any, should be foreseen for implementation related discussions (beyond those that take place with the IRT)? - The WG suggests that flexibility in this regard is important as certain issues may require additional discussions or consultations, in addition to those outlined in this chapter.
-At a minimum, the WG expects that a public comment forum would be conducted on the proposed implementation plan to allow for broader community input. - In addition to regular updates to the IRT, staff is also expected to provide regular status updates, including progress and expected next steps to the broader community, which could be in the form of a publicly accessible wiki page or web-site that would contain such information as well as including such updates in the GNSO project list. - 1.4.
+At a minimum, the WG expects that a public comment forum would be conducted on the proposed implementation to allow for broader community input. - In addition to regular updates to the IRT, staff is also expected to provide regular status updates, including progress and expected next steps to the broader community, which could be in the form of a publicly accessible wiki page or web-site that would contain such information as well as including such updates in the GNSO project list. - 1.4.
 How is feedback as well as the flagging of potential issues to the GNSO Council by the IRT managed, what mechanism should be used to formally 'object' (should there be a way to first address this in the IRT or is there an immediate need to escalate to GNSO Council)? (charter questions 4 & 5) - The WG discussed that in the event of disagreement between ICANN Staff and the IRT or any of its members on the implementation approach proposed by ICANN Staff for it not being considered conform the intent of the policy recommendations, all reasonable efforts should be taken to resolve such disagreement.
-It was suggested that the GNSO Council liaison could play a mediator role in such efforts, if deemed appropriate. - Should the disagreement prove irreconcilable despite such efforts and the consensus view of the IRT is that the proposed implementation does not conform to the intent of the policy recommendations, the IRT is expected to formally raise the issue with the GNSO Council. - 1.5.
+It was suggested that the GNSO Council liaison could play a mediator role in such efforts, if deemed appropriate. - Should the disagreement prove irreconcilable despite such efforts and the consensus view of the IRT is that the proposed implementation does not conform to the intent of the policy recommendations, the IRT is expected to formally raise the issue with the GNSO Council.
+There should be the ability for IRT members to include a minority statement as part of the communication of the consensus view to the GNSO Council, should any exist. - 1.5.
 Composition How to balance the need between expert input / participation and ensuring that participants are familiar with the original policy recommendations and PDP WG deliberations?, What is the appropriate level of knowledge for participation in an IRT? (charter question 5)